 Less room for human error

-A huge advantage of using a robo-advisor is the removal of the possibility of human error.
+A huge advantage of using a robo-advisor is the removal of the possibility of human error affecting your investment portfolio.

 By removing the human element and providing fully automated services, these platforms remove the chance of a human making a mistake.

 Human advisors can make mistakes in investment management.
-They could buy or sell the wrong investment at the wrong time, or potentially offer you financial advice and an investment strategy that doesn’t suit you or your risk tolerance.
+They could buy or sell assets at the wrong time, or potentially offer you financial advice and an investment strategy that doesn’t suit you or your risk tolerance.

 Using a “round-up” robo-advisor